Vermont: e-Prescribing of Controlled Substances

 Practice Fusion: Using an Electronic Health Record (EHR) to meet Vermont state mandates for certified e-prescribing for controlled substances (EPCS).
+EPCS allows you to:

-- Fully integrated with your EHR and existing e-prescribing workflow
+- Fully integrated with the Practice Fusion EHR and e-prescribing workflow

 - Offers a streamlined process for fast identity verification